 Angelia brings a unique set of experiences to her StudentsFirst legal work.
 Prior to coming to StudentsFirst, she worked in the in-house counsel’s office for the American Civil Liberties Union and practiced corporate law for a large New York City law firm.
 She also teaches Non-Profit Organizations at Fordham Law School and is a member of the Government Relations Committee of the Non-Profit Coordinating Committee of New York.
 Angelia received her law degree from Columbia Law School and her undergraduate degree from Georgetown University.

-Tim is a former three-term, Democratic state representative in the Michigan legislature.
-During his time there, Tim served in leadership roles, including Assistant Majority Floor Leader, Chair of the Caucus Campaign and Chair of the House Education Committee.
-As Chair of the House Committee on Education, Tim successfully pushed through many bi-partisan educational reforms that included merit pay, take over of failing schools, smart cap charter school legislation and creating an effective principal/teacher evaluation using student data.
-He’s brought his commitment to progressive reform and skills in forging coalitions for change to lead the Legislative team at StudentsFirst.
-Working with our members, his team helped change over 50 polices in 7 states affecting 8.7 million children in StudentsFirst's first year.
+Tim is a former three-term Democratic state representative in the Michigan legislature.
+During his time there, Tim served in leadership roles, including Assistant Majority Floor Leader, Chair of the Caucus Campaign, and Chair of the House Education Committee.
+As Chair of the House Education Committee, Tim successfully pushed through many bi-partisan educational reforms that included merit pay, take over of failing schools, smart cap charter school legislation, and creating effective principal/teacher evaluations using student data.
+He’s brought his commitment to progressive reform and skills in forging coalitions for change to lead the State Affairs team at StudentsFirst.
+Working with our members, his team has helped change over 130 policies in 18 states affecting 23 million children.
+Tim earned his bachelor’s degree from Oakland University.